 On 12-13 March 2016, a two day conference in partnership with the Ministry of Education and Science took place in Tbilisi to give teachers, school principles and decision makers in Education field the opportunity to explore different models for good inclusive practice.

-The second day of the Conference turned out to be more practical with demonstration of practical applications and strategies to participants including identification of SEN learners, creation of individual educational plans and assessment for learning.
+The second day of the Conference turned out to be more practical with a demonstration of practical applications and strategies to participants including identification of SEN learners, creation of individual educational plans and assessment for learning.

 The Conference hosted about 150 state school teachers, school principles, heads of resource centres from Tbilisi and regions of Georgia, representatives of various organizations involved in supporting inclusive learning.